 Nobody wants to depict the parable of the talents much.
 Perhaps it is problematic?
 Thankfully, Willem de Poorter had a go, thereby providing background for The Problem of Evil.

-And on the Master’s telly in there is the daddy of them all, Carravaggio’s Sacrifice of Isaac.
 Only two paintings have ever stopped me in my tracks: Las Meninas in El Prado, and this in the Uffizi.
 But whereas Las Meninas cradles you in a long-passed bubble of time, this Carravaggio punches you in the head: it sets off noises.
 If someone heard a voice telling them to do what is depicted here, it was certainly not the voice of God

 The word cloud in the Words page was created at WordClouds.co.uk.